 With the release of vSphere 4.1 there have been some great enhancements that have been added with this release.
 In one of my earlier post I took a look at the vSphere 4.1 release of ESXi.
 This post I am going to take a look at vSphere 4.1 availability options and enhancements.
 So what has changed with this release?
-A maximum of 320 virtual machines per cluster has been firmly set.
+A maximum of 320 virtual machines per host has been firmly set.
 In vSphere 4.0 there were different VM/Host limitations for DRS as well as different rules for VMware HA.
 VMware has also raised the number of virtual machines that can be run in a single cluster from 1280 in 4.0 to 3000 in the vSphere 4.1 release.
 How do these improvements affect your upgrade planning?

 The Virtualization Security Podcast on 7/22 was all about the news of the week with our panelists discussing how this news affects everyone and anyone with respect to Virtualization Security.
 The news discussed:

-* NIST Released their Guide to Security for Full Virtualization Technologies (Draft)
+- NIST Released their Guide to Security for Full Virtualization Technologies (Draft)

-* There is a Security issue with VMware vSphere 4.1
+- There is a Security issue with VMware vSphere 4.1

-* VMware discussed the new vShield Zones Edge and vShield App products
+- VMware discussed the new vShield Zones Edge and vShield App products

 - HyTrust and Catbird announced a cooperative effort

-With the release of vSphere 4.1, VMware has added to their Dynamic Resource Load Balancing (DRLB) suite of tools that I hinted at in my post on Dynamic Resource Load Balancing that I wrote last week as well as providing new memory over commit and other functionality.
+With the release of vSphere 4.1, VMware has added an impressive set of new features.
+These generally fall in the areas of improved manageability, improved performance and improved scalability.
 In essence, vSphere 4.1 is more than a point release, this update includes many features that aid in security, reliability, and is a direct response to customer requests.